mohitk082007-art/Jackfruit_Project_B8/README.md

   - Priyamvada
   - Manjushree
 # How to run the file:
-type 'streamlit run app.py' in the terminal
+Type 'streamlit run app.py' in the terminal